 - Faster than usual growth of the uterus

 - Vaginal bleeding or a dark discharge from the vagina in early pregnancy

 - Nausea and vomiting, which may be severe

 - Absence of foetal movement or heartbeat

 - Hyperthyroidism – an overproduction of thyroid hormones, which can lead to rapid heartbeat, high blood pressure, intolerance to heat, weight loss, and increased appetite.

 Blood and urine tests may be used to detect abnormally high levels of human chorionic gonadotropin (hCG).
 This is a hormone normally produced during pregnancy but present at much higher levels with a molar pregnancy.
 An ultrasound scan may also be done.

 For women who are older and do not want any more children, a hysterectomy may be considered, as this eliminates the chance of cancer developing as a result of the molar pregnancy.

 While the condition is being monitored it is important to avoid pregnancy.
-This may be for a period of up to one year, though recommendations for each woman will differ.
+This may be for a period of up to one year, although recommendations for each woman will differ.